KobeVK/containerized-web-site/README.md

 This step installs our web application on top of the EC2 using ansible whcih runs docker-compose to initiate a docker container that holds our web app <br>
 4. `Test` <br>
 This step tests the functionality of the web-app <br>
-5. `Release` <br>
-This step releases the image as artifact to dockerhub. <br>
-This image containes the latest of our code

 # Deployment
 To deploy development enviornemt: